ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - a - React - Building the Rest API.md

 - Create directory `project-management-fullstack`

-- Ironlauncher: `npx ironlauncher project-management-server --json`
+- Ironlauncher: `npx ironlauncher project-management-server --auth --json`
-  - Auth? choose no.
+  - NOTE: generates auth with sessions (we will implement with jwt, tomorrow)